easton36/redundant-crypto-price-management/README.md

 Every X amount of time, prices for a list of currencies will be fetched from various cryptocurrency pricing APIs.
 The standard deviation between the different APIs will be taken.
 If the deviation exceeds X, then steps will be taken to find which API is giving faulty data.
 If data from all APIs is inconclusive, the price will not be saved.
 If the data is conclusive, a mean of the different APIs' prices will be taken and labelled as the newest price.

-Then, mean of the last 24 hours of prices will be taken (this does not include the newest price) then the percent deviation of the 24 hour mean compared to the newest price will be taken.
-If the deviation percentage is greater than X, the price will be considered invalid and will not be saved.
+Then, mean of the last 24 hours of prices will be taken (this does not include the newest price) then the average deviation of the 24 hour mean compared to the newest price will be taken.
+If the average deviation is greater than X, the price will be considered invalid and will not be saved.

 ## Price logging
 The default method for logging prices will be JSON files.
 I will add support for other cold databases like MongoDB and PostgresSQL (or another SQL flavor)